 - Social justice and human rights

-The editors of the Global Studies Literature Review are Emily Gorlewski, Rebecca Hovey, and Bryan McAllister-Grande of the TLS Knowledge Community, Research and Scholarship Subcommittee.
+The editor of the GSLR collaborates with the TLS KC's Research and Scholarship network leader and NAFSA staff on each publication.
 We welcome your interest in the project and hope to attract a wide range of perspectives from across our profession.
 All who are interested are encouraged to submit a review.

-In submitting a GSLR review, NAFSA collects personally identifiable information about the user.
+In sending a submission to the GSLR, NAFSA collects personally identifiable information about the user.
 This may include email address, contact information, position title, and institutional affiliation.
 NAFSA has this information to contact the user for administrative purposes such as notification of acceptance of your submission(s) and correspondence relating to the submission(s) and its publication.

 NAFSA may also use it to provide updates on future calls for reviews, proposals, award announcements, publications, conferences, sessions, and professional and academic development opportunities or services offered by us.
 To change your general NAFSA communication preferences, and opt out of receiving emails from NAFSA, log into your account at https://account.nafsa.org/mynafsa.